alessandrablasioli/AAS-Exam-Project-Generalizing-PPO-with-Procgen/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-![Product Name Screen Shot][product-screenshot]

 Generalization in RL remains challenging, particularly when agents are trained in environments where experiences repeat.
-The Procgen Benchmark [1 ] addresses this by generating new levels for each episode using procedural content generation.
+The Procgen Benchmark addresses this by generating new levels for each episode using procedural content generation.
 Sixteen such environments test both sample efficiency and generalization, making them ideal for evaluating RL algorithms under diverse conditions.
-PPO [2 ] is a popular policy-gradient method thanks to its balance of sample efficiency and optimiza- tion stability.
+PPO is a popular policy-gradient method thanks to its balance of sample efficiency and optimiza- tion stability.
 Prior studies have demonstrated PPO’s performance on the complete Procgen suite.
 However, comparative analyses across diverse games, emphasizing per-environment behavior, remain valuable for understanding strengths and weaknesses.